Skip to main content

 Relational DBD1Structured data, metadata

-Object StorageR2Raw data, files, exports
+Object StorageR2Raw data, files, exports, chat artifacts

-Vector DBVectorizeSemantic search, embeddings
+Vector DBVectorizeSemantic search, AI embeddings

 Advantages